 In 1999, Spanish Challenge sailor Martin Wizner died while training for the America’s Cup.
 A broken piece of equipment struck him in the head, killing him instantaneously.

-Torbjorn Tornqvist, Chairman of Artemis Racing, released a statement, promising that the racing group will take a look into the sport's risks and ways to decrease them.
-He wrote, "Artemis Racing will conduct a thorough analysis and review of this accident and will be looking at how the risks inherent to such competitive sailing can be limited in the future for the safety of the team and all competitors in the sailing community."
+Torbjorn Tornqvist, Chairman of Artemis Racing, released a statement promising that the racing group will investigate the sport’s risks and find ways to decrease them.
+He wrote, “Artemis Racing will conduct a thorough analysis and review of this accident and will be looking at how the risks inherent to such competitive sailing can be limited in the future for the safety of the team and all competitors in the sailing community.”

 Get Uinterview’s FREE iPhone App For Daily News Updates here.